swiru95/Invoke-Log4ShellScanner/README.md

 > * _-Forms_ - switch to enable forms checking [OPTIONAL]
 > * _-Quick_ - switch to provide fast scan (only 2 payloads are being tested) [OPTIONAL]
 > * _-Payload_ - payload parameter (eg ${jndi:ldap://mysite.com/a})
+> * _-Port_ - port on which the Vitness will be bound and listening

 ### Description
 The Invoke-Log4ShellScanner is a powershell script that provides 3 functions: